Reading30 min read·Module 1High exam weight

 Usage Phase:

-3. AWS validates credentials on each request
+3. AWS validates the credentials on each request

 Expiration Phase: